Summon: Index-Enhanced Direct Linking to Provider Content

 This page is part of a larger set of documentation about using linking to results in Summon.

-The Summon service includes Index-Enhanced Direct Linking (IEDL) to make the end-to-end discovery-to-delivery experience more reliable and rewarding for end users.
+The Summon service includes Index-Enhanced Direct Linking (IEDL) to make the end-to-end discovery-to-delivery experience more reliable for end users.

-IEDL provides users with highly reliable linking to content.
 IEDL technology uses provider-specific data elements to dynamically create links.
 These uniquely tailored links provide direct, unmediated access to content on a wide variety of providers and platforms.
-This technology avoids the metadata mismatches between referring source and target platform that often impede linking via OpenURL.
+This technology avoids the metadata mismatches between referring source and target platform that can impede linking via OpenURL.

 IEDL linking is supported for more than a half-billion articles and a myriad of other content types.
-Integrated with Serials Solutions' 360 KB knowledgebase, IEDL provides full-text links uniquely tailored to each library's collection.
-With metadata and full-text content from multiple providers brought together in a single record through Serials Solutions' match-and-merge technology, IEDL may provide multiple links to different sources depending on a library's holdings, and the library is able to customize link prioritization.
+Integrated with Ex Libris's 360 KB knowledgebase, IEDL provides full-text links uniquely tailored to each library's collection.
+With metadata and full-text content from multiple providers brought together in a single record through match-and-merge technology, IEDL may provide multiple links to different sources depending on a library's holdings, and the library is able to customize link prioritization.

 More than half of the items in Summon are IEDL linkable, including journal articles, e-books, digital collections and other content.
-Serials Solutions is adding IEDL support for additional content platforms and providers on a monthly basis.
-OpenURL is still used by Summon for materials from providers that don't provide direct full-text linking.
+Ex Libris is adding IEDL support for additional content platforms and providers on a regular basis.
+OpenURL is still used by Summon for materials when direct full-text linking is not available.

 For more information, see the following resources: